spotlightpa/poor-richard/content/news/SPLLOBBY06.md

 +++
-image = "2020/02/lobby.jpeg"
+image = "2020/02/reform.jpeg"
-image-description = "Common Cause Pennsylvania, which helped champion the state's 2006 lobbying law, was fined $19,900 for breaking it.
-The group's executive director, Micah Sims (center), attributed the failure to technical difficulties." image-credit = "JAN MURPHY / PennLive" published = 2020-02-06T10:00:00.000Z authors = ["Daniel Simmons-Ritchie"] title = "Champion of Pa. lobbying disclosure law was fined $19,900 for breaking it"
+image-description = "Micah Sims, executive director of Common Cause Pennsylvania, speaks at the Capitol during the signing of an election reform bill on Oct.
+31, 2019.
+The group, which helped champion the state's 2006 lobbying law, was fined $19,900 for breaking it.
+Sims attributed the failure to technical difficulties." image-credit = "Commonwealth Media Services" published = 2020-02-06T10:00:00.000Z authors = ["Daniel Simmons-Ritchie"] title = "Champion of Pa. lobbying disclosure law was fined $19,900 for breaking it"